content-left-bg.png

 Activity scope

-This guideline relates to student participation in a SCUBA diving activity during daylight hours as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in a SCUBA diving activity during daylight hours as an activity to support curriculum delivery.
 SCUBA diving is any swimming activity below the water surface using compressed air with self-contained underwater breathing apparatus.
 SCUBA diving may occur in a swimming pool or in locations other than swimming pools (e.g. SCUBA diving introductory dives occur in a swimming pool; resort dives, entry-level dives and/or advanced dives in open water).

-For activities conducted at a non-Department of Education venue, and/or when engaging external expertise (e.g. charter company), request written risk assessment advice detailing safety management systems, vessel registration, safety and communications equipment and crew qualifications and attach it to this CARA record.
+For activities conducted at a non-Department of Education venue, and/or when engaging external expertise (e.g. charter company), request written risk assessment advice detailing safety management systems (PDF, 630KB), vessel registration, safety and communications equipment and crew qualifications and attach it to this CARA record.

 Activity requirements